Having Spirulina every day can make a huge difference to your ability to fend off diseases & ailments, especially as you age.

 Add a small spoonful of the green powder to a glass of water /juice, or to a smoothie is the easiest/traditional way is to consume it.
 If you have a sensitive palate, look for good flavour combinations.
 Sweet fruits like bananas, pineapple, and mango balance Spirulina’s savoury earthiness well in a smoothie; sweet orange or pineapple juice will also offset Spirulina’s savoury-ness in a juice.
 Do not try it on its own, it would be like eating a spoonful of flour.

 There are many other ways to consume Spirulina if you find it hard to take in a drink.
-If you're into food and love trying different things, there is plenty of scope to enjoy Spirulina's vibrant colour and distinctive flavour.
-Try some of these:
+Here are some to try:

-2. Make an 'Aztec' seasoning mix: 2 tsp each of cumin, paprika & chilli powder.
-Add 2 tbsp of Spirulina and sprinkle over mexican dishes or oven roasted potatoes.
-Delicious on popcorn!
+- Make an ‘Aztec’ seasoning mix: 2 tsp each of cumin, paprika & chilli powder.
+Add 2 tbsp of Spirulina and sprinkle over Mexican dishes, oven roasted potatoes or popcorn!

-Look at our Spirulina Recipe Brochure for inspiration: snacks, pesto, raw crackers, smoothies and more.
+- Look at our Spirulina Recipe Brochure for inspiration: snacks, pesto, raw crackers, and more.

-Spirulina has been studied extensively for its health benefits, amongst them:
+Spirulina has been studied extensively for its health benefits, among them:

 - helps prevent the annoying sniffling and sneezing of allergies,

-- reinforce the immune system & encourage/support the growth of healthy bacterial flora in your gut to keep candida overgrowth under control,
+- reinforces the immune system & encourages the growth of healthy bacterial flora in your gut to keep candida overgrowth under control

-- help balance high blood pressure and cholesterol, protect from cancer.
+- helps balance high blood pressure and cholesterol, protects from cancer.

 Disclaimer: This material is provided for educational purposes only and IS NOT intended as a substitute for professional medical advice, diagnosis, or treatment.
 This information is generic and should be verified by a qualified health practitioner for specific and individual needs & requirements.